 The article will be available online through PAMJ-OH as browser able (html) and PDF format.
-The ultimate responsibility for any decision lies with the Editor-in-Chief, to whom any appeals against rejection should be addressed.
+The ultimate responsibility for any decision lies with the scientific editor in charge of the manuscript to whom any appeals against rejection should be addressed.

 To guide the peer-review process, the PAMJ-OH provides a checklist adapted from the Review Criteria for Research Manuscripts 2nd Edition (AAMC). the Reviewers are asked whether the manuscript is scientifically sound and coherent, how interesting it is and whether the quality of the writing is acceptable.
 Where possible, the final decision is made on the basis that the peer reviewers are in accordance with one another, or that at least there is no strong dissenting view.
 In cases where there is strong disagreement either among peer reviewers or between the authors and peer reviewers, advice is sought from a member of the journal's Editorial Board.

 To facilitate the assessment of manuscript by peer-reviewers, PAMJ-OH provides a peer-review form.
 The peer reviewers will provide their expert judgment on the quality (general aspects, objectives, methods, majors revisions, minor revisions, opinion on whether or not the manuscript should be published).
 A copy of the reviewer´s template is available here.

 Other material exists that could be of help to peer-reviewers, we encourage them to look at them: